jfayalap/Sistemas-Distribuidos/README.md

 ## 🎯 Purpose
 The main goals of this repository are to:

-- Apply distributed systems theory through real-world implementations
+- Translate distributed systems theory into practical implementations
-- Explore network communication and concurrency models
+- Analyze communication and concurrency trade-offs
-- Build systems that simulate real-world distributed applications
+- Simulate real-world distributed system behavior

 This repository is continuously evolving and serves as part of my technical portfolio.
+Also, this project reflects real-world challenges such as coordination, network latency, and concurrent client handling.

 ---